iskay/usdc-v2-backend/docs/operations.md

 # Run migrations in production container
 docker compose exec backend npx prisma migrate deploy
 ```

+**What migrations do:**
+- Create all database tables defined in `prisma/schema.prisma`
+- Set up indexes and relationships
+- Generate Prisma Client with updated types

 ### Creating a New Migration